Skip to content

 Skip reranking when:

-• You’re processing millions of documents (rerank a subset instead)
+• You are processing millions of documents (rerank a subset instead)

-The standard pattern: retrieve many candidates with embeddings, rerank the top-k with a cross-encoder.
+The standard pattern is to retrieve a broad set of candidates with embeddings, then rerank only the top candidates with a cross-encoder:

 query_text = "What is machine learning?"